your music can make an impact.

 A few seconds later, music would fill the room as a massive metal machine spun around me, spewing radiation through my chest.

-While radiation might have healed my body, that music healed my spirit.
-It reminded me there was a world beyond what I was going through.
-That I wasn't alone.
-And that somehow, things would be okay.
+While radiation healed my body, that music healed my spirit.
+It reminded me that I wasn't alone.
+That there was a world beyond cancer.
+And that somehow, things were going to be okay.

 As an artist, you can make this kind of impact.
-Your music can move and inspire others in ways you can't possibly imagine.
+Your music can uplift and inspire others in ways you can't possibly imagine.

-Somewhere out there, there's a heartbroken teenager, lonely twenty-two year-old, or terrified cancer patient waiting to be soothed by your songs.
+Somewhere out there, there's a heartbroken teenager, lonely twenty-two year-old, or terrified cancer patient waiting to be saved by your songs.

 And if this is what you're about, I'm here to help you make it happen.